Cart

 Your individual sleep styles and body types play a huge role in what makes a mattress comfortable.
 A mattress will feel different depending on your weight; a heavier person sinks in more and may need a firmer, more supportive model, while a lighter person might need a softer surface to get enough pressure relief.
 Your primary sleeping position also matters.
 Side sleepers typically need a softer mattress to cushion their shoulders and hips, while back and stomach sleepers often require a firmer surface to keep their spine aligned.
 Brands like Helix even offer mattresses designed for specific sleep needs, making it easier to find a model that truly works for you both.

-How to Test for Motion Isolation Before You Buy
+How to Test a Mattress for Motion Transfer

 Reading reviews and comparing specs is a great start, but the only way to truly know if a mattress will work for you is to put it to the test.
 Motion isolation is a feature you can feel, so getting hands-on (or, more accurately, bodies-on) is the most important step.
 Whether you’re testing in our showroom or in your own home during a sleep trial, a few simple tests can tell you everything you need to know about how a mattress handles movement.
 It's about moving from theory to practice.
 You can read that a memory foam mattress absorbs motion well, but feeling that stability for yourself is what truly matters.